Neural Exec: Learning (and Learning from) Execution Triggers for Prompt Injection Attacks: Conclusion and Future Work

 As briefly discussed in Section~\ref{sec:bootstrap}, \nexecs~can instruct us to handcraft more effective execution triggers by automatically discovering novel exploitable patterns and vulnerabilities within the LLM's input space.
 This section aims to illustrate this potential by constructing a simple handcrafted trigger based upon the insights we gathered in the previous sections.

 \textbf{Assembling the \nexec-inspired trigger:} The \nexec-inspired handcrafted trigger we generated is depicted in Figure~\ref{fig:hand}.
 Here, we once again draw inspiration from existing baselines.
 We begin with the creation of a separator-like element, accomplished by a sequence of closed parentheses, a strategy discussed in detail in Section~\ref{sec:patcode}.
 To enhance its effectiveness, we pair the last closed parenthesis with a semicolon.
-To further signal the end of a preceding context, we incorporate the multi-line comment terminator \TT{*/}.
+To further signal the end of a preceding context, we incorporate the multi-line comment terminator~\TT{*/}.

 The body of the trigger, instead, is derived from the bootstrapped \nexec~generated for the \openchat~model in Figure~\ref{fig:bootstrap}.
-Finally, we use the open HTML comment tag~\TT{<!--} and open parentheses as prefix, a choice based on the discussion in Section~\ref{sec:patcode}. \textbf{Results:} To assess the efficacy of our \nexec-inspired trigger, we conducted a comparative analysis of its execution accuracy, the results of which are presented in Figure~\ref{fig:derivedgain}.
-In this evaluation, the performance of the \nexec-inspired trigger (blue) is juxtaposed with that of the most effective baseline trigger (red) for each respective model.
-Despite requiring only a single newline token, the \nexec-inspired trigger outperforms the baselines across all the tested models, including \textit{ChatGPT4}.
+Finally, we use the open HTML comment tag~\TT{<!--} and open parentheses as prefix, a choice based on the discussion in Section~\ref{sec:patcode}. \textbf{Results:} To assess the efficacy of our \nexec-inspired trigger, we conducted a comparative analysis of its execution accuracy, the results of which are presented in Figure~\ref{fig:derivedgain}. \new{In this evaluation, the performance of the exec-inspired trigger (blue) is juxtaposed with that of the baseline trigger (red).} Despite requiring only a single newline token, the \nexec-inspired trigger outperforms the baselines and transfers across all the tested models. \new{For completeness, in this setting, we also report results for the proprietary model ChatGPT4 (February).
+The \nexec-inspired trigger demonstrates some level of transferability to it, achieving approximately five times the success rate of previous baselines.}